aakash2002/aakash2002/README.md

 - 👋 Hi, I'm Aakash!
 A fellow techy.
 Welcome to my page :)
-- 👀 I’m interested in Cross Platform App Development and Computer Vision
+- 👀 I’m interested in Reinforcement Learning and Generative AI
-- 🌱 I’m currently learning Flutter and Computer Vision.
+- 🌱 Probably fixing some bugs :)